RetroDECK/ES-DE/README.md

 _In addition to the scraper there is a fully-featured metadata editor that can be used to modify information on a per-game basis._

-![alt text](images/es-de_screensaver.png "ES-DE Screensaver") _There are four built-in screensaver types, including a slideshow and a video screensaver that display random games from your collection._
+![alt text](images/es-de_screensaver.png "ES-DE Screensaver") _There are four built-in screensavers, including a slideshow and a video screensaver that display random games from your collection._

-![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _ES-DE is fully themeable, so if you prefer another look than what the default theme Slate offers, it's possible to apply another theme set.
-The image above is of the Modern theme that is also bundled with the application._
+![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _ES-DE is fully themeable, in case you prefer another look than what the default theme Slate offers.
+The screenshot above depicts the Modern theme that is also bundled with the application._